elucian/bee/syntax/overview.md

 **error**

 Error regions are "exception handlers".
-Each can resolve one single error with a specific code.
+Each can play one single error with a specific code.

 **other**